khumet817/outdoor-experience/README.md

-# outdoor-experience
+# Outdoor Experience
-A website that highlights recommended places for a wonderful outdoor experience.
+A website that will highlight places that I recommend for people who are seeking a wonderful outdoor experience.
+The tech stack that will be used are HTML, CSS, SASS, Bootstrap and JavaScript.
+ReadMe content TBA.